Glimesh/glimesh.tv/lib/glimesh_web/templates/about/faq.html.md

 ##### When is the projected launch date?
-We’re aiming for sometime in 2020 for our alpha launch.
+We’re aiming for sometime early 2021 for our alpha launch.
 We’ll let you know 2 weeks in advance of launch to give you time to prepare.

 ##### Will Glimesh be a publicly traded company?